step-security/github-actions-goat/README.md

 While you can follow the hands-on tutorials on your own, you can also attend a free weekly instructor-led session.
 Register [here](https://calendly.com/varunsh-step/supply-chain-goat).

-## Prerequisites

-The following prerequisites should be met to get the best out of these tutorials.

-- GitHub account
-- Basic knowledge of CI/CD pipelines and GitHub Actions

 ## Attack Simulations

 This table lists the different attack methods you can simulate.
 In each case, you then use StepSecurity Harden Runner to stop the attack.